 Airflo Fishing manufactures award-winning fly lines at its factory in Brecon, South Wales.
 The company has developed and perfected its fly line production technique over nearly 30 years and produces the world’s only range of 100% PVC-free lines.
 It exports its fly lines as far afield as the US, New Zealand and Japan.

-The alphaJET pico is a specialist continuous inkjet designed for printing in narrow spaces such as on optical fibre or small components.
+The alphaJET pico (now available as the alphaJET 5 SP) is a specialist continuous inkjet designed for printing in narrow spaces such as on optical fibre or small components.
 The 42 µm nozzle, along with the printer software, delivers a clear print, even at the minimum text height of 0.7mm.

 Following ink testing, PrintSafe specified a black abrasion-resistant ink to ensure good contrast and adhesion on the fly lines.
 The black ink shows up clearly on the brightly coloured lines – including on orange, yellow, blue and green

 The print was really clear; a lot sharper than we had been used to before